My Journey Begins

-Carry on we did, mum and I crossed the parking lot to the car feeling invisible to all those busy people around us.
-We were alone.
+I held tightly onto Mum’s arm as we crossed the parking lot to the car.
+I felt invisible to all those around us.
+We were alone and in shock.